jlobue10/SteamDeck_rEFInd/README.md

 # SteamDeck_rEFInd
 This is a simple rEFInd install script for the Steam Deck meant to provide easy dual boot setup when using both SteamOS and Windows on the internal NVMe.
+Since the initial version of this script, optional support has been added for Windows from the SD card, Batocera from the SD card and an example boot stanza for (K)Ubuntu.
+The options really are pretty limitless, but require some understanding and manual edits to the `refind.conf` file.

 ## **Script Updates and _improvements_ (Jan.
 1, 2023) and outstanding issues**